najeal/gke-letsencrypt-certmanager/conf_ci_cert.md

 If you check in chrome or with curl command https://app.example.com you should not have any problem or warning.
 Note: You may have to restart your Ingress

-I hoped it helped !
+I hope it helped !